dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 #### Target Lag

-Changes to `target_lag` can be applied via an `ALTER` statement.
+Changes to `target_lag` can be applied by running an `ALTER` statement.
 Refreshing is essentially always on for dynamic tables; this setting changes how frequently the dynamic table is updated.

 #### Warehouse